Home » GMP » Drug master file (DMF): FDA Guidelines

 • Synthesis diagram, batch formula, or manufacturing instructions.
 Those pages should be folded and mounted to permit the page to be opened for review without disassembling the jacket and refolded without damage when the quantity is shelved.

 • The agency’s system for filing DMFs provides for assembly on the left side of the page.
-The left margin should be at least three-fourths of an inch to assure that text is not obscured in the fastened area.
+The left margin should be at least three-fourths of an inch to ensure that text is not obscured in the fastened area.
 The right margin should be a minimum of one-half an inch.
 The submitter should punch holes 8 1/2 inches apart on each page.

-DMF Review:
+DMFs Review:

 During the DMF review process, the regulatory agency may request additional information or clarification (if required) from the company that submitted the DMF.
 The agency may also conduct its own inspections or audits to verify whether the information contained in the DMF is accurate or not.
 If the DMF is found to be complete and accurate, the regulatory agency may accept the DMF and allow the drug substance or product to be used in the manufacture of a drug product.

-It is important for companies to ensure that the information contained in a DMF is accurate and complete, as the DMF review process is likely to be 60 days after file submission.
+Companies need to ensure that the information contained in a DMF is accurate and complete, as the DMF review process is likely to be 60 days after file submission.
 If a DMF is found to be incomplete or inaccurate, the regulatory agency may reject the DMF, which could delay or prevent the approval of a drug product.

-TGA DMF submission
+TGA DMF Submission

 TGA is required to submit the file in electronic Common Technical Document (eCTD) or Non eCTD electronic Submission (NeeS) format.
 Find the TGA submission form here.